Moto Guzzi's Dr. John

 You're definitely not living in the past

-I only have 3 sites of this interview, so its NOT complete, can you help me to the missing part?
+I only have 3 pages of this interview, so its NOT complete, can you help me to the missing part?

 If you're about to turn off at the sight of a vee-twin - don't.
 Dr John Wittner has performed a unique feat - he's made Guzzi's go fast - very fast.
 Dan Harris found out how.
 Neil Pidduck took the smudges.